Ascend/samples/cplusplus/level2_simple_inference/1_classification/vpc_resnet50_imagenet_classification/README.md

 5. Prepare single operator model file.

-    Build the operator description information \(.json files\) of the Cast and ArgMaxD operators into offline models \(.om files\) that adapt to the Ascend AI Processor for running the operators.
+    Build the operator description information \(.json files\) of the Cast and ArgMaxV2 operators into offline models \(.om files\) that adapt to the Ascend AI Processor for running the operators.

     Go to the sample directory and run the following command: